suggested I title my memoir "Mr. Lawrence - Diary of a Failure." I

 head has more lumps than your gravy."
 Mother rallied and raised me

-alone - something for which I blame her daily.
+alone in the badlands of London - something for which I blame her daily.

 On a more